Close Menu

 In Jordan, taxis are widely available, but it’s recommended to use licensed taxis or ride-hailing services like Uber or Careem.
 These services are generally safe and reliable, but always ensure you’re getting into a legitimate vehicle.

 When using taxis, agree on the fare beforehand, and avoid sharing your personal information or leaving valuables unattended.
-(See Also: Marrakesh Safe To Visit?
-Travel Insights)
+(See Also: Countries in Africa that Are Safe to Visit?
+Hidden Gems Revealed)

 Driving and Road Safety